LukasWoodtli/WebPage/content/pages/projects.md

 My task was to develop the firmware and create the controlling algorithm for the embedded hardware.
 The hardware, based on two micro controllers, had many different peripheral devices, such as gyroscopes, a compass, pressure-, ultrasonic- and acceleration-sensors, as well as the motors to drive the propellers.
 Different interfaces were used for communication with the peripheral devices, such as UART, SPI, I2C, ADC and ZigBee.

 The bachelor thesis was rewarded with a grade of **5.5** (of 6).

-  More information on the project can be found on the homepage: [www.reely.ethz.ch](http://www.reely.ethz.ch)